VARFynn/LaTeX_Templates/01_CV/README.md

-# CV Template (Business CV)
+# Business CV Template (One-Page)

-This is a template for a business cv, usually used in consulting or in industry.
+This [CV Template for LaTeX](https://github.com/VARFynn/LaTeX_Templates/blob/main/01_CV/CV_Template.tex) is tailored for business CVs, commonly used in consulting and industry.
+It is structured as a one-page document.

-In case of any questions: VARFynn@gmail.com

-The template is structured in the following way:
+For inquiries or assistance, please feel free to contact me at VARFynn@gmail.com.

-## 1. Preamble
+## 1. Preamble (Customizable)

-The main properties of the document are explained, and can with some tex knowlede be customized.
-Additionally, the further used functions are defined here.
+The preamble explains the document's main properties and provides customization options with basic LaTeX knowledge.
+It also defines the functions used throughout the document, allowing for easy adjustments.

-## 2. Content
+## 2. Content (Optional Customization)
-Here the previous defined functions are filled with your content.

-However, it's somewhat important, that after you you have added the content, you adjust the size at the marked lines (not only page size) s.t. the page is fully filled.
-It's also important to differentiate between career stops with bullets and without (w.r.t. the spacing - examples for both a are given in the template).
+The template provides flexibility in customizing the content:

+- **Personal Information**: You are supposed to adjust your personal information.
+I left it intentionally in code form s.t. you can easily adjust it according to your preferences (e.g. no LinkedIn).

+- **Entry Structure**:
+   - Use `\NameDate{}{}` to input your name and date.
+   - Choose between `\JobtitleNoBullets{}{}` for entries without bullets, and `\Jobtitle{}{}` for entries with bullets.
+   - Select the appropriate number of bullets with `\onebullets{}`, `\twobullets{}{}`, or `\threebullets{}{}{}`.
+Avoid using more than three bullets per entry.
+(Adjust spacing in the code in section 1.3 if needed.)

+- **Additional Information**: Fill in additional details in the table format.
+You can customize the rows based on your requirements.
+If you plan to make any page-related changes in the preamble, remember to adjust the table size accordingly.